Communication – let everyone around you know what you're planning to do.

 • Pull to the back – don't cut into the middle of the line unless traffic requires it.

-• Maintain a safe distance – stay within a wheel-length of the bike in front of you.
+• Maintain a safe distance – within a wheel-length of the bike in front of you.

-• Maintain your line – stay directly behind the rider in front of you or better yet, stay slightly off to one side or the other of the wheel in front of you, just in case there is a sudden stop.
-Most important: don’t overlap.
+• Maintain your line – stay directly behind the rider in front of you or a few inches off to one side or the other of the wheel in front of you, just in case there is a sudden stop.
+Most importantly, don’t overlap wheels (Half-wheeling).
 You are responsible for protecting your front wheel.

-• Keep a steady pace – no sudden braking, standing up, or coasting without warning those behind you; soft-pedal instead of coasting.
+• Keep a steady pace – no sudden braking or accelerations.
+Do not stand up, or coast without warning those behind you; soft-pedal instead of coasting.

 • Make smooth adjustments – if a gap occurs in front of you, bridge it slowly but steadily.
 Do not sprint to close the gap unless you are off the back.

-• Do not open a gap to let the rider coming back get in front of you unless traffic requires it – slowing in the middle of the paceline messes it up for everyone behind you.
+• Do not open a gap to let the rider coming back from the front get in front of you, unless traffic requires it – slowing in the middle of the paceline messes it up for everyone behind you.
+Avoid causing a Yo-Yo effect.

 Everyone has a responsibility when pulling off the front:

-• Communicate! - Let the rider behind you know by calling “Pulling out!” or “I'm off!”
-You can also simultaneously make a hand or arm movement, but that alone may not get the attention of the rider behind you.
-We often use a flick of the elbow.
+• Communicate! - Let the rider behind you know by calling, “Coming off”.
+You can also simultaneously thump your hip with a fist on the left or right butt to indicate to which side you will be pulling off.
+Some groups use a flick of the elbow.
 Just be sure you flick the elbow on the side on which you want the person behind you to move up.
-If you just move over, he may think you're moving over to avoid a road hazard and move right along with you.
-Another common indicator is to slap your left or right butt to indicate to which side you will be pulling off.
+If you just move over they may think you're moving over to avoid a road hazard and move right along with you.

 • Pull forward and over on a diagonal.
 This moves you out of the way without impeding the line behind you.
 If you just move laterally and slow down, the rider behind may also have to slow down, causing a ripple effect down the line